cc459/p2p-network/README.md

 ### Directory explanation

-Our directory is a folder with the following files: 'poem1.txt', 'poem2.txt', 'poem3.txt', 'poem4.txt', 'poem5.txt', 'poem6.txt', 'poem7.txt', 'poem8.txt', 'poem9.txt', 'poem10.txt','plants.json'.
+Our directory is a folder called "TestingFiles" with the following files: 'poem1.txt', 'poem2.txt', 'poem3.txt', 'poem4.txt', 'poem5.txt', 'poem6.txt', 'poem7.txt', 'poem8.txt', 'poem9.txt', 'poem10.txt','plants.json'.
 Total 11 files.
 Each file has a short poem about wisdom in it.
 The one 'plant.json' file has a list of plants in it.

 ### Running the Tracker